-Nikon D3200 versus Nikon D3400
+Nikon D3200 vs D3400

-The Nikon D3200 and the Nikon D3400 are two digital cameras that were announced, respectively, in April 2012 and August 2016.
+The Nikon D3200 and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in April 2012 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3200 has a resolution of 24.1 megapixel, whereas the D3400 provides 24 MP.
+The D3200 has a resolution of 24.1 megapixels, whereas the D3400 provides 24 MP.

-Body comparison: Nikon D3200 vs Nikon D3400
+Body comparison: Nikon D3200 vs D3400

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is somewhat larger (1 percent) than the Nikon D3200.
 However, the D3400 is markedly lighter (12 percent) than the D3200.
 In this context, it is worth noting that neither the D3200 nor the D3400 are weather-sealed.

 |Nikon D3200»||125 mm||96 mm||77 mm||505 g||540||n||Apr 2012||599||-||Nikon D3200|

 |Nikon D3400«||124 mm||98 mm||76 mm||445 g||1200||n||Aug 2016||499||-||Nikon D3400|

 |Nikon D5600« »||124 mm||97 mm||70 mm||465 g||970||n||Nov 2016||699||Nikon D5600|

 |Nikon D5500« »||124 mm||97 mm||70 mm||420 g||820||n||Jan 2015||899||-||Nikon D5500|

 |Nikon D3300« »||124 mm||98 mm||76 mm||430 g||700||n||Jan 2014||499||-||Nikon D3300|

 |Nikon D7100« »||136 mm||107 mm||76 mm||765 g||950||Y||Feb 2013||1,199||-||Nikon D7100|

 |Nikon D5200« »||129 mm||98 mm||78 mm||555 g||500||n||Nov 2012||749||-||Nikon D5200|

 |Nikon D5100« »||128 mm||97 mm||79 mm||560 g||660||n||Apr 2011||749||-||Nikon D5100|

 |Nikon D3100« »||124 mm||96 mm||75 mm||505 g||550||n||Aug 2010||599||-||Nikon D3100|

 |Sony RX1R« »||113 mm||65 mm||70 mm||482 g||270||n||Jun 2013||2,799||-||Sony RX1R|

-Sensor comparison: Nikon D3200 vs Nikon D3400
+Sensor comparison: Nikon D3200 vs D3400

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D3400 is 3 percent bigger.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.